Dr. Praveen Kadimcherla with Atlantic Spine Center offers tips on the best back-friendly cardiovascular exercises.

 According to Dr. Kadimcherla, the best aerobic exercises for those with back problems are both low-impact and minimize twisting, which can severely strain vulnerable muscles surrounding the spine.
 These cardio exercises include:

-- Stationary bicycling: Whether upright or recumbent-style, stationary biking has become very popular in the form of "spinning" classes at the gym.
+- Stationary bicycling: Biking is another low-impact cardio exercise that can be beneficial for individuals with back pain.
+A stationary bike or a recumbent bike (which allows you to sit in a reclined position) may be more comfortable than an upright bike.
+Whether upright or recumbent-style, stationary biking has become very popular in the form of "spinning" classes at the gym.
 "Many are recognizing the benefits of this lower-impact form of exercise," Dr. Kadimcherla says.

-- Elliptical trainers: Since the pedals on elliptical trainers move in a continuous oval motion as opposed to pushing off from a hard surface this form of aerobic exercise is inherently low-impact and back-friendly, Dr. Kadimcherla says.
+- Elliptical trainers: The elliptical trainer is a machine that combines elements of walking, running, and cycling.
+It provides a low-impact cardiovascular workout that is easy on the joints.
+Since the pedals on elliptical trainers move in a continuous oval motion as opposed to pushing off from a hard surface this form of aerobic exercise is inherently low-impact and back-friendly, Dr. Kadimcherla says.
 This type of machine also provides resistance training and is particularly effective at strengthening the legs and hips.

 "There are so many cardio exercise options that are safe for back pain sufferers," Dr. Kadimcherla says, "that there's almost no excuse for not staying physically fit."